-5.12.1.11 Asynchronous Event Configuration (Feature Identifier 0Bh)
+5.14.1.11 Asynchronous Event Configuration (Feature Identifier 0Bh)

 This Feature controls the events that trigger an asynchronous event notification to the host.
+This Feature may be used to disable reporting events in the case of a persistent condition (refer to section 5.2).
 The attributes are indicated in Command Dword 11.

-If a Get Features command is submitted for this Feature, the attributes specified in Figure 103 are returned in Dword 0 of the completion queue entry for that command.
+If a Get Features command is submitted for this Feature, the attributes specified in Figure 122 are returned in Dword 0 of the completion queue entry for that command.